Skip to content

 kubectl port-forward -n channelwatch svc/channelwatch 8501:8501

-The chart exposes these values for customization.
-Pass them with --set or in a values.yaml file:
+The current chart exposes these values in values.yaml:

 ValueDefaultDescription